right

 Why should I run an AI knowledge base program for Warehouse Management?

-You should run it to cut repetitive support work and standardize resolutions for Warehouse Management operations.
+You should run it to reduce repetitive warehouse support work and keep resolutions consistent across Warehouse Management operations.

-• Increase self-serve resolution for configuration, inventory, and workflow questions in Warehouse Management environments.
+• Increase self-serve resolution for configuration and usage questions in Warehouse Management, such as bin setups and wave rules.

-• Lower ticket volume for common issues like picking errors, label problems, and WMS integration failures.
+• Lower ticket volume for typical warehouse issues like pick shortages, label errors, and ASN mismatches.

-• Deliver clearer policy, compliance, and change guidance across warehouses, carriers, and regions.
+• Deliver clearer policy, compliance, and change guidance across facilities, regions, and third-party logistics partners.

-• Gain deeper insight into user journeys, intents, and friction points across your Warehouse Management tools.
+• Gain deeper insight into user journeys, intents, and friction points across your Warehouse Management workflows.

 How does the program work with Brainfish?

-The program connects Warehouse Management knowledge sources, syncs updates, and serves contextual answers across your support channels.
+The program connects Warehouse Management knowledge sources to Brainfish and serves contextual answers across support and operations channels.

-Follow security guidance from resources like OAuth 2.0 specifications to harden connected systems.
+Follow security guidance from resources like OAuth 2.0 specifications and Webhook security basics to harden authentication and syncs.

-2. Field mapping: Map warehouse IDs, locations, order types, and user roles to Brainfish topics and intents.
+• Field mapping: Map product areas, warehouse IDs, locations, carriers, and devices to Brainfish topics and intents.

-4. Agent placement: Place agents in the WMS portal, carrier dashboards, and help center where users usually struggle.
+• Agent placement: Place agents in your WMS portal, handheld UIs, and partner dashboards where Warehouse Management users struggle.

-5. Measure and improve: Monitor intent coverage, satisfaction, and escalations, then refine SOP articles and flows regularly.
+• Measure and improve: Monitor intent coverage, satisfaction, and escalations, then refine SOPs and guides regularly.

 What can teams do with an AI knowledge base in Warehouse Management?

-• Handle common intents like receiving discrepancies, inventory adjustments, and pick path issues without manual triage.
+• Handle common intents like receiving discrepancies, inventory adjustments, and picking path issues without manual triage.

-• Support different regions, 3PL partners, and customer segments with tailored and permission-aware content.
+• Support different Warehouse Management sites, regions, and 3PL partners with tailored and permission-sensitive content.

 What are the benefits for each team?

-The program gives CX, Support, Product, and Customer Success shared visibility and scalable workflows for Warehouse Management customers.
+The program aligns CX, Support, Product, and Customer Success teams around shared Warehouse Management insights and scalable workflows.

 CX leaders